anderssoegaard/anderssoegaard.github.io/index.md

 ### 2021

+Søgaard, Anders; Ebert, Sebastian; Bastings, Jasmijn; Filippova, Katja.
+2021.
+We Need To Talk About Random Splits.
+The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
+Virtual conference.

+Aralikatte, Rahul; Lamm, Matthew; Hardt, Daniel; Søgaard, Anders.
+2021.
+Ellipsis Resolution as Question Answering: An Evaluation.
+The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
+Virtual conference.

+Bollmann, Marcel; Søgaard, Anders.
+2021.
+Error Analysis and the Role of Morphology.
+The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
+Virtual conference.

+Kulmizev, Artur; Ravishankar, Vinit; Abdou, Mostafa; Søgaard, Anders; Nivre, Joakim.
+2021.
+Attention Can Reflect Syntactic Structure (If You Let It).
+The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
+Virtual conference.

 Garneau, Nicolas; Hartmann, Mareike; Sandholm, Anders; Ruder, Sebastian; Vulic, Ivan; Søgaard, Anders.
 2021.
 Analogy Training Multilingual Encoders.
 The 35th AAAI Conference on Artificial Intelligence (AAAI).
 Virtual conference.

 Aralikatte, Rahul; Abdou, Mostafa; Lent, Heather; Hershcovich, Daniel; Søgaard, Anders.
 2021.
 Joint Semantic Analysis with Document-Level Cross-Task Coherence Rewards.
 The 35th AAAI Conference on Artificial Intelligence (AAAI).
 Virtual conference.
 [ArXiv](https://arxiv.org/abs/2010.05567)